 I will guide you through our design and the process we took to get the final results.

-1. First, we took the seats out.
+- First, we took the seats out.
 Our back seat is a stowaway, so we were able to leave it in and stow it, creating a flat surface.
 Now we had all the room we needed in the back.

+- In the kitchenette, we placed the ice chest, our dry food storage bin which is made up of plastic drawers, and a five-gallon water jug with a screw-on pump for easy water access.
 These things would stay where they were during our travels and even during the time we were using our kitchenette.
-This was basically all we needed to get that tear drop functionality.
+This was basically all we needed to get that teardrop functionality.

 So as you can see, this process is quite easy and doesn't cost much.

-Now for our Camp Set Up!!
+Now For Our Camp Set Up!

-1. The Utility tent was put up first.
-Inside we had our toilet, our homemade shower, toiletries, toilet paper, small trash can with a bag in it, shower scrubbies, and our bath towels.
-(FYI: It's important when buying a utility tent, to get the kind with a floor and mesh sides like we have.
+The Utility tent was put up first.
+Inside we had our toilet, our homemade shower, toiletries, toilet paper, a small trash can with a bag in it, shower loofa, and our bath towels.
+(FYI: It's important when buying a utility tent to get the kind with a floor and mesh sides like we have.
 It keeps the bugs out, allows the water from your shower to drain out, and keeps your feet from getting muddy).

 In conclusion, I want to encourage any of you that love to camp but hate tent camping (or I should say tent sleeping), to try this out if you have a minivan.
-This also works for cargo vans, sprinters and the like.
+This also works for cargo vans, sprinters, and the like.
 There are many van sizes and several ways to convert them.
 While my blog helps those convert smaller vans, I encourage those that are interested in the larger versions to check it out online.
 Youtube has many videos on this topic, as does Pinterest, Instagram, Google, and other areas of the web.